canjs/canjs/docs/can-canjs/can-api.md

 }
 </style>
 <script type="module">
-import { StacheElement, ObservableObject } from "//unpkg.com/can@pre/core.mjs";
+import { StacheElement, ObservableObject } from "can";

 // Extend StacheElement to define a custom element class StacheExamples extends StacheElement {